playfulprogramming/playfulprogramming/content/blog/partial-dom-application/index.md

 # Vue

 // TODO: Fact check this?
 What about `template`?
 [My tests show it does not work, but I swear I've used it before](https://stackblitz.com/edit/vue-bqg1dk?file=src%2FTesting.vue)

+> Editor's note: it seems that `template` renders when you have a `v-if` or `v-true`, but if neither are present, it won't render.
+Figure out why and document this behavior

 Unfortunately, Vue doesn't have anything quite as simply for a replacement of the `nothing` element in our pseudo-syntax.
 Instead, we must create a new component as a wrapper and have multiple root nodes that way.